 This is a breeding ground for crumbs and residue build up.
 For any difficult stains, use a plastic scrubber and toothpaste as it contains a gentle abrasive.

 To keep your appliance running efficiently, unplug and use your hoovers crevice attachment to gently dust the condenser coils.
-They will look like a metal grid and can be found running up the back of the appliance or on the bottom.
+They will look like a metal grid and you can find them running up the back of the appliance or on the bottom.

 Avoiding this can prevent your fridge from cooling properly and thick dust can reduce the efficiency by as much as 25%.
 Once dusted, use a separate brush to clear away any remaining dirt and dust from the coils.